Learning Disorder and ADHD Assessments

-Learning disorder and ADHD assessments are available for children in grades 1 through 5.
+Learning disorder and ADHD assessments are available for children, adolescents and young adults.

 A learning disorder and ADHD assessment includes the following:

 - 1.5 hour clinical interview/intake meeting with parents

 - Parent and teacher questionnaires

 - Testing administration: one day of testing from 9 am to 3 pm (with breaks) + 2 hours on another day

 - Scoring and analysis